opetitprestataire/label-studio/docs/source/guide/storage.md

 6. Specify the name of the GCS bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining optional parameters:
     - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
+    - In the **Import method** dropdown, choose how to import your data:
-    - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
-This setting creates a URL for each bucket object to use for labeling, such as `gs://my-gcs-bucket/image.jpg`.
-Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
+        - **Files** - Automatically creates a task for each storage object (e.g. JPG, MP3, TXT).
+Use this if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
+        - **JSON** - Treat each JSON or JSONL file as a task definition (one or more tasks per file).
+Use this if you have multiple JSON files in the bucket with one task per JSON file.
-    - Choose whether to disable [**Use pre-signed URLs**](#Pre-signed-URLs-vs-storage-proxies).
+    - In the **Use pre-signed URLs (On) / Proxy through Label Studio (Off)** toggle, choose how media is loaded:
-      - **ON** - Label Studio generates a pre-signed URL to load media.
+      - **ON** (Pre-signed URLs) - All data bypasses Label Studio and user browsers directly read data from storage.
-      - **OFF** - Label Studio proxies media using its own backend.
+      - **OFF** (Proxy) - Label Studio proxies media using its own backend.
-    - Adjust the counter for how many minutes the pre-signed URLs are valid.
+    - Set the **Expire pre-signed URLs (minutes)** counter to control how long pre-signed URLs remain valid.
 8. In the **Google Application Credentials** field, add a JSON file with the GCS credentials you created to manage authentication for your bucket.

     **On-prem users:** Alternatively, you can use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable and/or set up Application Default Credentials, so that users do not need to configure credentials manually.
 See [Application Default Credentials for enhanced security](#Application-Default-Credentials-for-enhanced-security-for-GCS) below.